 In January, Flint said the district was seeking more than $1 million from the firm.
 The lawsuit stated that Bryant & Brown defrauded the district with duplicate and falsified bills and that it carelessly handled a case, costing hundreds of thousands of dollars.

-Guy Bryant and Meredith Brown, prominent community members whose children attend local schools, had performed legal services for the school
+Guy Bryant and Meredith Brown, prominent community members whose children attend local schools, had performed legal services for the school district's facilities modernization project since 2001.
+Their attorney, Zack Wasserman, said they had made some billing errors but that the allegations were overblown.
+Wasserman said the firm repaid the district about $38,000 before the suit was filed.

 The jointly prepared statement lists a number of the projects on which Bryant & Brown had worked for the district and said the attorneys "have been dedicated to serving the interests of OUSD as its Special Facilities Counsel."